 From the Criminal Investigations Unit at PCT 5 PENS Police Email Notification System

-Welcome to the June PENS, Police Email Notification System update from Precinct 5.
-This bulletin is brought to you from the Cobb County Police, Precinct 5 Criminal Investigations Unit (CIU5) and is designed to keep you aware of safety alerts and crime trends in your area and measures you can take to keep you and your family safe.
+Welcome to the July PENS, Police Email Notification System bulletin.
+This monthly bulletin is brought to you from the Cobb County Police, Precinct 5 Criminal Investigations Unit (CIU5) and is designed to keep you aware of safety alerts and crime trends in your area and measures you can take to keep you and your family safe.

 PUBLIC SAFETY TOPIC OF THE MONTH